 - Distributing the estate in accordance with the terms of the Will;

 - Advice on how to safeguard your position as executor, including arranging statutory notices if required

 In the case of a simple probate where we can get valuations of all assets quickly, we may be able to apply for probate within 3-4 weeks of the original instruction.
 Where there is no tax to pay Probate takes about 4 weeks to obtain once the application has been sent in; typically, 8-10 weeks where tax is payable.
 It will then take at least 6 weeks to sell the assets and distribute to beneficiaries and can be much more if for example, a property takes time to sell.
 If inheritance tax is payable, HMRC advises that executors should expect them to take at least until the anniversary of the death to confirm that all the tax has been paid.

 If a matter is urgent (e.g. because of a property sale) we will take whatever steps we can to speed up the process.

 We take your instructions, prepare draft Wills for approval and take you through the process of correctly signing the Wills.

-For simple single Wills, we charge £250 plus VAT, for couples £400 plus VAT.
-If there is a property trust within the Wills we charge £550 plus VAT.
+For simple single Wills, we charge from £300 plus VAT, for couples from £450 plus VAT.
+If there is a property trust within the Wills we charge £725 plus VAT.
 If the Will is more complex, the person making the Will is of high net worth (and therefore the tax implication and advice we can provide can make a significant difference), or the clients have more complicated requirements we will charge for time spent, but we will provide an estimate before proceeding.

-Work in progress calculations is carried out at the beginning of each month, at which point we check that our estimates and quotations are still appropriate.
+We monitor our work in progress.
 Where we have quoted on a time record basis we will advise our clients if the time spent is likely to exceed our estimate.